as7168/forensics_final_project/README.md

 This argument is the upper limit of the connection edges you want to see.
 You must use this argument if you use -b argument.
 #### 4. Recurse (-r --recurse)
 This option can be set if you have given a specific IP address to analyze and you also want to see the network connections the nodes connected to this IP address are making.
+#### 5. Spring Layout (-s --spring_layout)
+The default layout of the graph is shell.
+The layout can be changed to spring layout by using this option.
+Spring layout helps in identifying the number of networks in the pcap file.

 ## Methodology